Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Daylesford had a median taxpayer income of $43,968 and an average income of $64,708 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This is comparable to national averages, unlike Rest of Vic.'s median income of $48,741 and average income of $60,693.
-Based on a Wage Price Index growth rate of 12.16% since financial year 2022, estimated incomes as of September 2025 would be approximately $49,315 (median) and $72,576 (average).
-Census data from 2021 shows household, family, and personal incomes in Daylesford ranked modestly, between the 23rd and 29th percentiles.
-The earnings profile indicates that the largest segment comprises 27.7% earning $1,500 - $2,999 weekly, with 2,995 residents falling into this category, aligning with regional levels where this cohort represents 30.3%.
-Housing costs are modest, with 87.0% of income retained.
-However, total disposable income ranks at just the 28th percentile nationally, and the area's SEIFA income ranking places it in the 6th decile.
+The median taxpayer income in Daylesford SA2 is $43,968, with an average of $64,708 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
+This is comparable to national averages, differing from Rest of Vic.'s median income of $48,741 and average income of $60,693.
+Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes for September 2025 would be approximately $49,315 (median) and $72,576 (average).
+Census 2021 income data ranks household, family, and personal incomes in Daylesford modestly, between the 23rd and 28th percentiles.
+The largest earnings segment comprises 27.7% earning $1,500 - 2,999 weekly (3,026 residents), similar to regional levels at 30.3%.
+Housing costs are modest with 87.0% of income retained, but total disposable income ranks at the 28th percentile nationally and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income